 \section{Introduction}

-Decision-making, understood as the process of integrating sensory information and internal objectives to determine an agent's actions, is a fundamental feature of virtually all biological systems and across virtually all levels of biological organization, from molecular regulatory networks~\cite{Balázsi_CellDecisions_2011} to neural population dynamics~\cite{Hein_EcoDecision_2022}, and up to collective behaviors~\cite{Sridhar_____Couzin_2021}.
-Modeling biological decision-making is both instrumental to understand its underlying mechanisms and to translate this understanding into engineered bio-inspired systems.
+Decision-making—the integration of sensory information and internal objectives to select an action—is a fundamental process in biological systems, operating across all levels of organization, from molecular networks~\cite{Balázsi_CellDecisions_2011} to neural populations~\cite{Hein_EcoDecision_2022} and collective behaviors~\cite{Sridhar_____Couzin_2021}.
+Modeling biological decision-making is crucial not only for understanding its underlying mechanisms but also for engineering bio-inspired autonomous systems.

 Traditional models of opinion dynamics often struggle to capture the robust yet flexible decision-making behavior observed in biological systems.
 The Nonlinear Opinion Dynamics (NOD) model \cite{Bizyaeva_NOD_2023, Leonard_NOD_ARpaper2024} shows how balancing negative and positive feedback can lead to robust, fast, and flexible decision-making through an organizing pitchfork bifurcation.
 However, NOD may not always be able to switch \textit{between} decision options with sufficient agility in rapidly changing environments.
-The spiking-NOD (S-NOD) model~\cite{Cathcart_SNOD_2024} addresses this limitation by making NOD excitable~\cite{Izhikevich_DynamicalNeuro_2007}.
-This is achieved through adaptive slow negative feedback that brings the NOD state back to its neutral, ultra-sensitive state each time a decision is made, resulting in excitable {\it opinion spikes}.
+The Spiking-NOD (S-NOD) model~\cite{Cathcart_SNOD_2024} addresses this limitation by making NOD excitable, in the sense that it has a roughly linear response to input below a threshold, but can produce large excursions in phase-space (\textit{spikes}) for input above the threshold~\cite{Izhikevich_DynamicalNeuro_2007}.
+Excitability is achieved through adaptive slow negative feedback that brings the NOD state back to its neutral, ultra-sensitive state each time a decision is made, resulting in excitable {\it opinion spikes}.

 As an excitable system, S-NOD exhibits a form of controlled instability, where positive feedback leads to large and fast deviations away from equilibrium while slow negative feedback ensures regulation toward it.
-S-NOD has been applied to robot navigation in crowded environments ensuring responsiveness and indecision-breaking of the robot behavior~\cite{Cathcart_SNOD_2024}.
-Fig. \ref{fig:CharlotteFig1} is reproduced from \cite{Cathcart_SNOD_2024} and illustrates the agility of S-NOD as a controller.
+This mechanism has been successfully applied to robot navigation in crowded environments, ensuring responsive and decisive behavior~\cite{Cathcart_SNOD_2024}.
+The use of excitability for control is central to neuromorphic engineering~\cite{Sepulchre_Spiking_2022}, with applications demonstrated in tasks such as the rhythmic control of a pendulum~\cite{Schmetterling_NeuroPendulum_2024}.
+Fig.~\ref{fig:CharlotteFig1}, adapted from \cite{Cathcart_SNOD_2024}, illustrates the agility of the S-NOD controller.